What Is a Shopper Profile: 8 Types of Shoppers

 How to Market to the Educated Consumer

 The biggest thing you need to provide the educated buyer is a cross-channel shopping experience that adds value to what they already know.
-This includes continuously updated websites and merchandising displays, in-store only products or services, and very knowledgeable sales staff.
+This includes continuously updating your website and merchandising displays, offerings in-store only products or services, and having a very knowledgeable sales staff.

 When working with the educated customer, you should: